Let’s talk about sex, baby. Let’s talk about you and me….and that’s enough of quoting that song.

 But I’m pretty sure if I put on the boxer briefs the guy in the photo has I won’t suddenly have 6-pack abs.
 Are they trying to sell me on the underwear or on the image that goes with it?

 How prevalent is this problem in our society?
 It’s so prevalent that Playboy Magazine has made a move to remove nudity from its pages.
 It’s no longer a nudie mag.
 Why?
-Because you can find the same content (and worse) online for free.
+Because you can find the same content (and worse) online for free on websites like tubev.sex, which are easier for people to get onto these days.
 So Playboy is shifting its publishing priorities to keep up with a sexually bankrupt culture.

 The problem of lust doesn’t apply only to men.
 Women are also susceptible to lustful thoughts.
 Stereotypes aren’t always accurate, but men seem to be more visually oriented and women seem to be more imaginatively oriented when it comes to lust.
 For men, lust tends to accompany images (magazines, websites, videos, etc.).
 For women, lust tends to accompany things like romance novels and stories!
 Their imaginations can take them to far off lands with Ricardo.
 Romance stories about teenage vampires or 50 Shades of Grey drive women’s lust.